dv-yeop920/kokoa-clone-2/readme.md

 # kokoa clone 2 update
-css got so much better !
+html and css are so much fun!